Ahmad-Chebbo/Students-Attendance-System-V1/README.md

 -   Keep track of presence and absence of each student
 -   Start new attendance with only one click
 -   User Friendly.
--   Custom Css or Js.
+-   Custom Css & Js.
 -   Laravel 8.x.

 ## Developing